idris-lang/Idris-dev/docs/proofs/patterns.rst

 ``x``, we can get a proof of the same property for ``y``, because we know ``x`` and ``y`` must be the same.
-In practice, this function can be a little tricky to use because in general the implicit argument ``P`` can be hard to infer by unification, so provides a high level syntax which calculates the property and applies replace:
+In practice, this function can be a little tricky to use because in general the implicit argument ``P`` can be hard to infer by unification, so Idris provides a high level syntax which calculates the property and applies ``replace``:

 .. code-block:: idris